mandargujrathi/CycleCloud-Fluent-Win-Linux/README.md

 ![alt text](https://github.com/mandargujrathi/CycleCloud-Fluent-Win-Linux/blob/main/Architecture.PNG)

-## Steps to deploy Azure CycleCloud
+## Deploy Azure CycleCloud
 Azure CycleCloud is a free application that provides a simple, secure, and scalable way to manage compute and storage resources for HPC and Big Compute workloads.
 The Azure portal has a marketplace image to deploy Azure CycleCloud.
 The link below outlines the steps to deploy Azure CycleCloud. \
 https://docs.microsoft.com/en-us/azure/cyclecloud/qs-install-marketplace?view=cyclecloud-8

-## Steps to deploy Azure NetApp Files
+## Deploy Azure NetApp Files
 The steps below outline the process to deploy a NFS4.1 volume using Azure NetApp Files.
-This will be used as common share to the Windows and Linux nodes
+This will be used as common share to the Windows and Linux nodes.
 **This volume needs to be deployed in the same VNet as Azure CycleCloud.**

 (1) Create a NetApp Account: https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-quickstart-set-up-account-create-volumes?tabs=azure-portal#create-a-netapp-account